Monmouth Beach Faithful Observers …

 Down through the years they played a meaningful part in seeing that borough history was remembered.
 Through their extra effort the people, places, and traditions of Monmouth Beach will endure:

 • Rosemary O’Brien — She matters eminently in Monmouth Beach annals as the author of the first official historic account of this amazing seashore community.
-Published in 1975 in conjunction with the borough’s celebration of America’s Bicentennial, the publication remains quite popular today.
+Published in 1975 in conjunction with the borough’s upcoming celebration of America’s Bicentennial, the publication remains popular today.
 It’s a very thoughtful chronicle of borough yesteryear in a compact 32-page booklet.
 Known as a stalwart fact gatherer and clear writer, Rosemary researched and also penned histories of the MB School and Precious Blood Church.
 A busy mother of six, she launched and edited the first official borough newsletter in 1977.
 A final admirable contribution to borough heritage came with her service as the treasurer of the MB Historical Society, when that group championed the cause to save the old life saving station in 1999 (now the popular MB Cultural Center).
 Savvy at business, she managed one of the borough’s oceanfront high-rises for years and also owned the MB Cleaners on Beach Road.
 A MB School PTA president and resident since 1964, she died in 2007.

 * * * * *

-• Daniel Hennessey — When there’s talk of classic photography on Monmouth Beach, Dan Hennessey’s name should come up quickly.
+• Daniel Hennessey, Jr. — When there’s talk of classic photography on Monmouth Beach, Dan Hennessey’s name should come up quickly.
 A 50-year borough resident, Dan not only had a virtuoso’s eye with the camera, but he also possessed the goodness to share his enterprise with generations of borough residents.
 Many of the public photos of historic Monmouth Beach either he took or were part of his extensive collection.
-A North Long Branch native, Dan was a founding member of the MB First Aid Squad and a borough fireman.
+A North Long Branch native, Dan was a founding member and president of the MB First Aid Squad and a borough fireman.
 His father, Daniel, Sr. was the longtime train station master just across the borough’s border in North Long Branch beginning in 1907.
 Back in those days, the Central Rail Road of NJ rolled through MB and LB along Ocean Avenue.
 For 40 years a respected photo man at EAI (once a spot of groundbreaking computer technology, then located at the north end of Long Branch Avenue), Dan and his wife Gloria raised five children in town.
 He died in 1988.